 March 2017 -- CCCA continues to evaluate the ongoing health care reform debate to determine if any changes meet the goals organization has for children and families: to increase access to more effective therapies; to expand resources for childhood cancer research, and to address the needs and challenges of childhood cancer survivors.
-The American Health Care Act (AHCA), as passed by two House Committees, retains two critical childhood cancer protections -- prohibiting insurers from charging more based on health status and prohibiting pre-existing condition exclusions.
-However, the bill as a whole will shift health insurance costs to low and middle-income patients and families, significantly reduce the standards for quality insurance, curtail the Medicaid expansion and - over time - substantially reduce overall Medicaid funding.
+The American Health Care Act, as passed by the House, will shift health insurance costs to low and middle-income patients and families, significantly reduce the standards for quality insurance, curtail the Medicaid expansion and - over time - substantially reduce overall Medicaid funding.

 Cancer is the leading disease-related cause of death for children aged 1- 19, with almost 15,000 children diagnosed each year.
 By 2020, there will be at least 500,000 childhood cancer survivors in the U.S. with serious long-term effects of their cancer diagnosis and treatment.
 Significantly, some 30 percent of childhood cancer patients are covered by Medicaid at the time of diagnosis.

 The AHCA would change the income-based subsidy to a flat tax credit and impose late enrollment penalties for individuals who do not stay continuously covered.
 This is a significant issue for young pediatric cancer survivors.
 It would also change the structure of the more flexible Medicaid program by converting federal Medicaid funding to a per capita allotment.
 It will freeze the enhanced federal match for Medicaid expansion currently used by many states, thereby making improvements for new treatment options potentially inaccessible.